-- Add onion, celery, and 1 teaspoon of kosher salt and cook for 5 minutes stirring occasionally until onions are soft and translucent.
+- Reduce heat to medium-low.
+Add onion, celery, and 1 teaspoon of kosher salt and cook for 7-10 minutes stirring occasionally until onions are soft and translucent.

 - Add roasted red peppers and garlic and cook for an additional minute continuing to stir.

-- Add crushed tomatoes, vegetable stock, heavy cream, remaining 2 teaspoons of kosher salt, sugar, red pepper flakes, and black pepper and stir everything together.
+- Add canned tomatoes, vegetable stock, heavy cream, remaining 2 teaspoons of kosher salt, sugar, red pepper flakes, black pepper, and stir everything together.